-A nonconforming use shall not be changed to another nonconforming use.
-A nonconforming use that is changed to a conforming use shall not revert back to any nonconforming use.
-Any nonconforming use shall be changed to a conforming use.
+A nonconforming use may not be changed to another nonconforming use.
+A nonconforming use that is changed to a conforming use may not revert back to any nonconforming use.
+Any nonconforming use may be changed to a conforming use.

 5. DISCONTINUANCE